Student Blogs and Videos

-Welcome to the student blog page for the Beloit College Museum Studies Program!
+Welcome to the student blog and video page for the Beloit College Museum Studies Program!

 Sarah Conn'13 (Japanese Language and Culture Major with minors in Museum Studies and Anthropology) Interned at the Whale Museum on San Juan Island off the coast of Washington.
 Click here to read Sarah's Blog